 And by the way, “Meh” is no way to go through life, son.

 Is there drama in your script?
 Make it more dramatic.
-The problems rich white twin sisters aren’t always automatically dramatic, but they can be.
+The problems rich white twin sisters have aren’t always automatically dramatic, but they can be.

 Is there action in your script?
 Give us action that makes our jaws drop.
 The litmus test for writing really great action: Scenes that a Stunt Coordinator would drool over, not a CGI artist.